MELANOROSAURUS

 Melanorosaurus is derived from the Greek "melas" (black), "oros" (mountain) and "sauros" (lizard), in reference to its discovery on "Thaba 'Nyama" (Black Mountain).

-The species epithet, readi, honors Mr. B. Read, former Principal of the Bensonvale Training School, "of whose kindness, display of interest, and hospitality i have a lively recollection" (Haughton, 1924).
+readi, honours Mr. B. Read, former Principal of the Bensonvale Training School, "of whose kindness, display of interest, and hospitality i have a lively recollection" (Haughton, 1924).

 Discovery